pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 Bhai, my head is spinning.
 I have way too many things to work on.
 I need to plan this properly else I'll continue spinning forever.

+---

+If an implementation is correct, and it doesn't harm the existing code, why not accept that?
+I don't understand the point of "fixing" something that's not really broken or hard to use.